axelarnetwork/axelar-contract-deployments/stellar/README.md

 ### Example

-Note that example contract should use `--artifactPath` or `--version` option to deploy contract.
+Note that example contract should use `--artifact-path` or `--version` option to deploy contract.
 The contract wasm binary can be passed by specifiying the wasm file path or by specifying the contract version.
-The contract version has to a be a tagged release in semantic version format vX.Y.Z or a commit hash.
+The contract version has to a be a tagged release in semantic version format X.Y.Z or a commit hash.

--   `node stellar/deploy-contract.js deploy AxelarExample --artifactPath ../axelar-cgp-stellar/target/wasm32-unknown-unknown/release/stellar_example.optimized.wasm`
+-   `node stellar/deploy-contract.js deploy AxelarExample --artifact-path ../axelar-cgp-stellar/target/wasm32-unknown-unknown/release/stellar_example.optimized.wasm`

 -   `node stellar/deploy-contract.js deploy AxelarExample --version 1.0.0`